 A Reverse shoulder replacement is performed under a combination of general and regional anaesthesia.
-The shoulder is exposed, the humeral head (ball fragment) is removed, a metal hemisphere is fixed on to the socket of the shoulder and a metal prosthesis with a plastic cup insert is implanted in the shaft of the humerus.
+The shoulder is exposed, the humeral head (ball fragment) is removed, a metal hemisphere is fixed on to the socket (glenoid) of the shoulder and a metal prosthesis with a plastic cup insert is implanted in the shaft of the humerus.
 The tuberosities (bone fragments which carry tendon attachments) are realigned and then fixed to the prosthesis and humeral shaft with sutures or cable.
 The fixation is supplemented with bone graft using bone from the removed fragment.

 A Reverse shoulder replacement usually renders the shoulder relatively pain free and allows the use of the arm.
 It is designed to improve the mechanical efficiency of the deltoid muscle and provide a fulcrum for the joint.

 Chest infection, Deep vein thrombosis, Pulmonary embolism, Myocardial infection are possible after surgery.

 Infection: The risk of infection is 1-3%.
 Several measures are employed to minimize the risk of infection including administration of antibiotics prior to the operation, an aseptic technique and the use of a clean air theatre.